home-assistant/addons/zwave_js/DOCS.md

 You must set the `network_key` configuration option to use a network key before adding these devices.

+If you don't add an network key, it will autogenerate this for you.

-To generate a network key, you can use the following script in, e.g., the SSH
+To generate a network key manual, you can use the following script in, e.g., the SSH
 add-on:

 ```bash